-The spherical harmonic coefficients are stored according the conventions described the main documentation, which can be found at the following link: https://mrtrix.readthedocs.io/en/3.0.4/concepts/spherical_harmonics.html
+The spherical harmonic coefficients are stored according to the conventions described in the main documentation, which can be found at the following link: https://mrtrix.readthedocs.io/en/3.0.4/concepts/spherical_harmonics.html

-• -spectrum output the power spectrum, i.e., the power contained within each harmonic degree (l=0, 2, 4, ...) as a 4-D image.
+• -spectrum output the power spectrum, i.e., the power contained within each harmonic degree (1=0, 2, 4, ...) as a 4-D image.